newaetech/chipwhisperer/docs/getting-started.rst

     freedom to make improvements to the internals while you have a usable API.

+  * We switched to Python 3, finally.
+This completely breaks all backwards compatibility with previous versions (less than 5.0.0), if we had not already done that will all of our changes.

   * We have this site now.
 The installation procedure, the software documentation, and the tutorials are on this site.
 All other resources stay on the `NewAE Wiki`_.
 This site will be version based on releases